-The Group manufactures and sells PHC pipes and other products to the customers.
-Sales are recognised when control of the products has transferred, being when the products are delivered to a customer, there is no unfulfilled obligation that could affect the customer's acceptance of the products and the customer has obtained legal titles to the products.
-Transportation and handling activities that occur before customers obtain control are considered as fulfilment activities.
+The Group manufactures and sells PHC piles and other products to the customers.
+Sales are recognised when control of the products has transferred, being when the products are delivered to a customer, as there is no further unfulfilled obligation that could affect the customer's acceptance of the products and the customer has obtained legal titles to the products.
+Transportation and handling activities that occur before customers obtain control are considered as fulfilment activities at that point in time.

 The products sold to customers are returnable to the Group within a reasonable period from receipt date, normally two days upon discovery of faulty products.
-Revenue from the sales is recognised based on the prices specified in the contracts, without netting of the estimated sales return due to extremely low return rate from past records.
+Revenue from the sales is recognised based on the prices specified in the contracts, without netting off the estimated sales return due to extremely low return rate from past records.